CRESYM/colib0.github.io/pages/models/generations/Sources/VSC/PhasorGridFollowingVSC/PhasorPQ1/index.md

 * The outer loop is substituted by a first-order transfer function with a given time constant.

-The model shows the best performance out of all the models when using big time-steps (the breakpoint is around $$\Delta t = 10^3$$), making it the best alternative for studies with the lowest frequency dynamics or for cases that require the fastest performance.
+The frequency range of the studies that are suitable for this model overlaps with the Phasor-$$I_1$$ and Phasor-$$I_0$$ models, but its biggest strength is the ability to use this big time steps in order to solve the simulation faster, with the trade-off of a higher error.
+Models that have their dynamics with time-constants way higher than the time steps (i.e., around 10 to 100 times slower than the time step used) are suitable for this model, such as steady-state power flows, transient stability or interarea oscillations.

-The error is considerably higher than any of the more complete models for smaller time steps, which means any other model is preferable.
+The error is considerably higher than any of the more complete models for smaller time steps, which means any other model is preferable in that case.

 ## Model description